 The Writer’s Workshop on campus can help.

 Grammarly@edu is an online computerized program that scans writing and provides an in-depth, extensive grammar review (complete with explanations) on more than 150 types of potential writing errors.
-ACES students may obtain the ACES access code by emailing your UIN to firstname.lastname@example.org and requesting the Grammarly access code.
+ACES students may obtain the ACES access code by emailing your UIN to firstname.lastname@example.org and requesting access to Grammarly.
 You will then recevie an email invitation from Grammarly.
 Follow the instrutctions to login.

 Purdue University offers an Online Writing Lab (OWL).